dennisvdang/Springboard-Portfolio/README.md

 ### Clustering (Customer Segmentation Case Study)

-**Objective:**
+#### Objective

-Segment customers based on their purchasing behavior and response to marketing campaign offers, and provide insights into the characteristics of each customer segment to enable targeted marketing strategies.
+- Segment customers based on their purchasing behavior and response to marketing campaign offers, and provide insights into the characteristics of each customer segment to enable targeted marketing strategies.

-**Methodology:**
+#### Methodology

-Cleaned and transformed data to create a matrix of customer responses to different offers.
+- Cleaned and transformed data to create a matrix of customer responses to different offers.

 - Determined the optimal number of clusters using the Elbow, Silhouette, and Gap statistic methods.
 - Visualized the customer segments using Principal Component Analysis (PCA).